bspratt/Arduino-PID-AutoTune-Library-ROBOT-C-Port/README.txt

  * Adapted for VEX ROBOT-C by Brian Pratt <brianstephenspratt@gmail.com>
- * Assumes that we're controlling RPM using a quad encoder
+ * Assumes that we're controlling rotation speed using a quad encoder
- * N.B. could be further simplified but left a lot alone for ease of
+ * N.B. could be further simplified and warnings reduced (especially about doubles)
- * tracking any developments in the Arduino code
+ * but I left a lot alone for ease of tracking any developments in the Arduino code